-Editor’s Dozen: Logan and Virginia’s 2020 Gear Picks
+Editor’s Dozen: Logan and VA’s Favorite Gear of 2020

 In our final nod to the stuff of 2020, Logan and Virginia round up a dozen of their favorite pieces of gear that were special during a year of sanity rides, overnighter escapes, and local route scouting.
 Find it all here, ranging from pricey and odd, to cheap and game-changing…